DimitrisCC/CommunityTracking/README.md

 # Tracking the Evolution of Communities in Dynamic Social Networks

-This repository includes the code developed around the MSc Thesis:
+This repository is a fork of the code developed around the MSc Thesis:

 > Ilias Sarantopoulos, “Tracking the Evolution of Communities in Dynamic Social Networks” MSc Thesis, Athens University of Economics and Business, 2017

+The code is updated to work with Python 3.

 ## Getting Started